slatedocs/slate/source/cash_point_api.html.md

 All orders placed by a cash point are assumed to be payed in place.

+## Additional filters

+The order endpoint for cash point users might configured with global access to all orders placed.
+To filter for the orders placed by the cash point, the filter `only_my_orders` is provided:

+- only_my_orders (boolean, true|false, default: all)

 See [detailed documentation on Reseller API](/reseller_api.html) for information on how to create an order for events, tours and tickets against the orders end point.